 Catalyzing Advocacy in Science and Engineering: 2017 Workshop

 Each April the Graduate School sends two University of Wisconsin–Madison graduate students to learn about science policy and advocacy at the Catalyzing Advocacy in Science and Engineering (CASE) workshop in Washington D.C.
-This year's workshop will be April 2-5, 2017.
+This year's workshop was April 2-5, 2017.
 The workshop, sponsored by a coalition of scientific groups including the AAAS and AAU, teaches STEM graduate and upper-class undergraduates about the structure and organization of Congress, the federal budget and appropriations process, and tools for effective science communication.

 Students participate in interactive seminars for both policy-making and communication.
 They learn about ways to stay engaged and involved after they return to their campuses, through relevant professional societies or on-campus activities.
 The day after the culmination of the workshop, students form teams and conduct meetings with their elected Members of Congress and congressional staff members, putting into practice what they’ve learned.